innodev-au/wmboost-data/README.md

 It provides an abstraction for Integration Server documents.
 Compared to coding directly with out-of-the-box classes like IData and IDataUtil, it:
 * Reduces boilerplate code
 * Provides an easy-to-use and consistent abstraction.
 For instance, there's usually no need to deal with IDataCursor
 * Supports predictable and extensible type conversion mechanisms.
-For instance, you may get a boolean value from a string in a more reliable way than IDataUtil.getBoolean, which returns _false_ even for invalid string representations such as _hello_.
+For instance, you may get a boolean value from an entry with a string in a more reliable way.
+IDataUtil.getBoolean returns _false_ even for invalid string representations such as _hello_.
 * Collections are exposed instead of arrays
 * Allows setting expectations about values being retrieved.
 For instance, it makes it easy to say that you want to retrieve a mandatory input parameter in your service implementation